Nico-Curti/PhDthesis/docs/md/Chapter1/Bovine/Results.md

 ## Bovine Signature

-In the context of high-throughput data analysis, a challenge is the search for an optimal choice of variables (a \quotes{signature}) to classify groups of samples or regress trends with optimal performance and minimum dimensionality.
+In the context of high-throughput data analysis, a challenge is the search for an optimal choice of variables (a "signature") to classify groups of samples or regress trends with optimal performance and minimum dimensionality.
 Usually high-throughput omics data (e.g. transcriptomics, ge-nomics, methylomics) provide datasets with few tens to hundreds of samples, and often 1000 times larger numbers of variables.
 The objective of dimensionality reduction through the choice of an optimal signature is twofold: 1) the identification of relevant variables, that should separate the signal from the noise (i.e. variables not significantly associated to, or descriptive of the studied process); 2) in a practical context, it is important to establish future diagnostic criteria that can be implemented in cheap and simple toolkits, such as PCR cards or dedicated microarray chips, that usually test a small number of transcripts (ranging from tens to hundreds, at most).
 The quantity of samples compared to the available features of this work, join with the final purposes of this kind of analysis, set the well-known ill-posed problem conditions for which the DNetPRO algorithm was thought.